RealTimeLogic/BAS/README.md

 * USE_REDIRECTOR=1: Enable the [Reverse Proxy](https://realtimelogic.com/ba/doc/en/lua/auxlua.html#reverseproxy)
 * USE_UBJSON=1: Enable [Universal Binary JSON](https://realtimelogic.com/ba/doc/en/lua/auxlua.html#ubjson)

-The following macros are required if you plan on using the Let's Encrypt plugin.
-The macros are pre-set for the following ports: POSIX (Linux/QNX), Windows, VxWorks, and INtime.

-* SHARKSSL_ENABLE_ASN1_KEY_CREATION=1
-* SHARKSSL_ENABLE_RSAKEY_CREATE=1
-* SHARKSSL_ENABLE_ECCKEY_CREATE=1
-* SHARKSSL_ENABLE_CSR_CREATION=1
-* SHARKSSL_ENABLE_CSR_SIGNING=1

-The following Mako Server specific macro enables loading [external Lua modules](https://makoserver.net/documentation/c-modules/).
-When not using a pre-built Mako Server and when using the source code you can instead choose to integrate additional [Lua bindings](https://realtimelogic.info/swig/) directly with your build.

-* USE_LUAINTF
-    * All porting layers, except POSIX and Windows, have the following pre-set:

 * LUA_NUMBER_INTEGER=1
     * Makes Lua use integer only and excludes floating point numbers.
 To re-enable floating point, compile the code with: